mominul11281/JWT-authorization-and-login/README.md

     ```
     cd database
     ```
+4. Change the info of `config/config.json` (host, port, dialect) according to your database configuration.
+Otherwise, database connection and migration will not work properly.
-4. Now using sequelize-cli migrate all the tables to database using following command.
+5. Now using sequelize-cli migrate all the tables to database using following command.
     ```
     npx sequelize-cli db:migrate
     ```